SBP-Cookbooks/crl_copy/README.md

 ### Cookbooks

-This cookbook does not depend on any other cookbooks.
+This cookbook depends on the following cookbooks:

+* pspki

 ## Usage